Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 #### Provisioning OAuth credential to an identity provider

-The Discovery Agent provides capability to provision credentials to OAuth identity provider based on [OAuth 2.0 Dynamic Client Registration Protocol](https://datatracker.ietf.org/doc/html/rfc7591).
+The Discovery Agent provides the capability to provision credentials to an OAuth identity provider based on [OAuth 2.0 Dynamic Client Registration Protocol](https://datatracker.ietf.org/doc/html/rfc7591).
 The Discovery Agent can be configured with multiple OAuth identity providers that can be used by the agent to provision credentials for the associated dataplane.
-The Discovery agent requires following configuration to register the OAuth identity providers.
+The Discovery Agent requires the following configuration to register the OAuth identity providers:

 * Name: The name of the OAuth identity provider
 * Type: The type of OAuth identity provider ("generic", "keycloak" or "okta")
-* Metadata URL: The URL exposed by OAuth authorization server to provide metadata information
+* Metadata URL: The URL exposed by the OAuth authorization server to provide metadata information
-* Authentication Config: Used by the agent to communicate with OAuth identity provider
+* Authentication Config: Used by the agent to communicate with the OAuth identity provider
     * Type: The type of authentication mechanism to be used ("accessToken" or "client")
-    * Access Token: The token(initial access token/Admin API Token etc) to be used by Agent SDK to authenticate with OAuth identity provider.
-The config is required if type set to "accessToken"
+    * Access Token: The token (initial access token, Admin API Token, etc.) to be used by the Agent SDK to authenticate with the OAuth identity provider.
+The config is required if type is set to "accessToken"
-    * Client ID: The identifier of the client in OAuth identity provider that can used to create new OAuth clients.
-The config is required if type set to "client"
+    * Client ID: The identifier of the client in the OAuth identity provider that can used to create new OAuth clients.
+The config is required if the type is set to "client"
-    * Client Secret: The secret for the client in OAuth identity provider.
-The config is required if type set to "client"
+    * Client Secret: The secret for the client in the OAuth identity provider.
+The config is required if the type is set to "client"

 The Discovery Agent provides support for implicitly registering multiple identity providers based on environment variable based configuration.
-The environment variable based config need to be suffixed with the index number.
+The environment variable based config must to be suffixed with the index number.
 The following is an example of registering the provider using environment variable based configuration.

 ```shell
 # IDP configuration with client type authentication